Sam-Martin/Sam-Martin/content/post/2021-07-25-Typescript-Function-Type-Parameter-Contravariance.md

 3. Inside our callback function, it runs `console.log(b.sub)` expecting `b` to be a `SubType`
 4. `b` does not have a `sub` member and so `console.log()` will log `undefined`

+Instead of all that happening, TypeScript (with strict mode enabled) will throw an error telling us that `Types of parameters 'b' and 'a' are incompatible.`.
+Thanks TypeScript strict mode!

-So that's it basically, TypeScript prevents you from using covariant function type parameters because if it didn't, you'd end up potentially passing contravariant arguments into the function when it was called, which is fundamentally unsafe.
+So that's it basically, TypeScript's strict mode prevents you from using covariant function type parameters because if it didn't, you'd end up potentially passing contravariant arguments into the function when it was called, which is fundamentally unsafe.

 I hope this didn't hurt your head as much to read as much as it hurt mine to write, but either way thank you for bearing with it as writing this has helped me cement my understanding immensely!

 ## Troubleshooting

-If you're thinking: "Hey, this whole thing is bogus, this doesn't error on my machine at all!".
-Oops, I should have mentioned that, this only applies if you're using `"strict": true` in your `tsconfig.json`, enable that and you should see the error!
+If you're thinking: "Hey, this whole thing is bogus, this doesn't error on my machine at all!" this all only applies if you're using `"strict": true` in your `tsconfig.json`, enable that and you should see the error!
+Normally function type parameters assignability [is determined bivariantly](https://www.typescriptlang.org/docs/handbook/type-compatibility.html#function-parameter-bivariance).

 {{<highlight json>}}
 {